Gen711/Fall18/hmmer.md

 gzip -d uniprot_sprot.fasta.gz
 ```

-> we are going to run HMMER to find Channels in our mystery database.
+> we are going to run HMMER to find Channels in our mystery dataset.
 To do this, we 1st need to make a HMM, which takes as input, aligned protein sequences.
 We need to do an alignment of the channels proteins that you just downloaded.

 ```
 mafft --auto --thread 6 channels.fasta > channels.align.fasta